department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 You can call the VA health facility where you receive care.
 [Find your VA health facility's phone number](/facility).

-You can also use our VA Appointments scheduling app to request an appointment and to schedule select appointments.
-[Start using the VA Appointments app](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).
+[You can also use your DS Logon to request and schedule non-urgent visits online](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).
+Your DS Logon is the same logon used for eBenefits.

-Just keep in mind that your VA healthcare providers don't monitor this app.
+Just keep in mind that your VA healthcare providers don't monitor this online tool.
 So:

 - **If you need urgent care**, please call (<a href="tel:+9-1-1">9-1-1</a>) or call the Veterans Crisis Hotline at (<a href="tel:+1-800-273-8255">800-273-8255</a>) and press 1.
 - **If you need to speak to your doctor about an appointment that's coming up within the next 72 hours**, please call your VA health facility.
 [Find your VA health facility's phone number](/facility).